wenda84/python_stun_client/README.md

 # python_stun_client
-A python STUN Client follow RFC 5389.
+A very simple python STUN Client follow RFC 5389.  o No other requirements.

 ## usage
 run it in termimal